 For many years, the fire service here and across the nation has been the primary provider of emergency medical services (EMS).
 Our nationally acclaimed EMS program has been leading the way with innovations to improve our response and patient care.

-About 80 percent of our calls are for medical aid.
+More than 85 percent of our calls are for medical aid.
 All firefighters are certified as either Emergency Medical Technicians or Paramedics.
 Paramedics – who are trained to provide care in the most serious medical emergencies – are stationed at neighborhood fire stations throughout southwest Snohomish County.
 That means our community receives the highest level of care within in minutes.

 Paramedics are on duty daily at all 14 of our neighborhood fire stations to respond to the most serious medical emergency calls.
 Our first responders working in the field are also supported by a medical services officer on duty around the clock.
-We are the only fire agency in the county with a 24-hour medical services officer to enhance patient care.

 Our cardiac arrest survival rate is one of the best in the nation, typically averaging between 50 to 60 percent (measured using internationally recognized Utstein standards), well above the national average of 20 percent.